 - Will and trust contests

-- Proceedings to interpret ambiguous provisions
+- Proceedings to interpret ambiguous provisions of various written instruments

 - Elder financial abuse claims